-They also show in some specific examples, via the control problem, existence of solutions for BSDEs of interest, but let the problem open in the general case.
+They have also shown in some specific examples, via the control problem, the existence of solutions for BSDEs of interest.
+However the problem is still open in the general case.

-In this paper, we also use a stochastic control approach and describe the optimal solution by a solution to a system of BSDEs.
+In this paper, we study the mean-variance hedging with horizon $ T \wedge\tau$ given by \reff{mevhdefintro}.
+We use a stochastic control approach and describe the optimal solution by a solution to a system of BSDEs.

-We consider a model of diffusion price process driven by a Brownian motion and a random jump time $\tau$ for which we study the mean-variance hedging with horizon $ T \wedge\tau$ given by \reff{mevhdefintro}.
-We follow the progressive enlargement approach initiated by Jeulin \cite{jeu80}, Jeulin and Yor \cite{jeuyor85} and Jacod \cite{jac87}, which lead to consider an enlargement of the initial information given by the Brownian motion to make $\tau$ a stopping time.
-We note that this approach allows to work under wide assumptions, in particular, no a priori law is fixed for the random time $\tau$ contrary to the Poisson case.
+We shall consider a model of diffusion price process driven by a Brownian motion and a random jump time $\tau$.
+We follow the progressive enlargement approach initiated by Jacod, Jeulin and Yor (see \cite{jeu80} and \cite{jeuyor85}), which leads to considering an enlargement of the initial information given by the Brownian motion to make $\tau$ a stopping time.
+We note that this approach allows to work under wide class of assumptions, in particular, on contrary to the Poisson case, no a priori law is fixed for the random time $\tau$.